GuiBro/HomeShop/README.md

 # HomeShop
-To try creating a shop in java
+Try creating a shop in java